-Check if the latest version of the dep-aix-.tar.gz tar file is newer than what you have installed.
+Check if the latest version of the dep-aix-\.tar.gz tar file is newer than what you have installed.
 If it is then download it and install it on your management node.

+- Download the latest dep-aix-\.tar.gz tar file from http://xcat.sourceforge.net/#download and copy it to a convenient location on your xCAT management node. - Unwrap the tar file.
+For example:

+'''

+gunzip dep-aix-2.3.tar.gz

+tar -xvf dep-aix-2.3.tar

+'''

-- Download the latest dep-aix-.tar.gz tar file from http://xcat.sourceforge.net/#download and copy it to a convenient location on your xCAT management node. - Unwrap the tar file.
-For example: gunzip dep-aix-2.3.tar.gz tar -xvf dep-aix-2.3.tar - Read the README file. - Run the instoss script (contained in the tar file) to install the OSS packages.
-Please make sure the /opt and the other file systems have enough disk space to install these OSS packages before running the instoss script. - Make sure you update your NIM lpp_source resources!
-Copy the new dependencies to your lpp_source directories.
+- Read the README file - Run the instoss script (contained in the tar file) to install the OSS packages.
+Please make sure the /opt and the other file systems have enough disk space to install these OSS packages before running the instoss script. - Make sure you update your NIM lpp\source resources!
+Copy the new dependencies to your lpp source resource directories as needed.